GuilhermeCaruso/bellt/README.md

 /*
 	[mainPath] - Main route used in all subr-outes

-	[subHandleFunc] - SubHandleFunc function responsible
-	for initializing a common route or built through the Router.
+	[subHandleFunc] - SubHandleFunc function responsiblefor initializing a common route or built through the Router.
 All grouped routes must be initialized by this method */

 router.HandleGroup(mainPath, ...SubHandleFunc)